drug-design/course/docs/chapters/molecular-similarity.md

 ### Searching Molecules with Similar Properties

-One of the most prominent applications of the similarity approach is the task of screening a database for molecules which are similar to a known active compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/searching-molecules-similar-properties-e80c8766'><i class='fa fa-play' aria-hidden='true'></i></button>One of the most prominent applications of the similarity approach is the task of screening a database for molecules which are similar to a known active compound.
 In this case, individual similarities between the query compound and the library compounds are calculated and the most similar compounds are returned to the user.
 For example an active compound with undesired properties (e.g. toxicity, poor solubility) can be used as a query to retrieve molecules which are similar to the original molecule in that they show the desired activity, but dissimilar with respect to the undesired properties.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer